You can talk to a Get Into Teaching Line adviser online between 8am and 8pm.Start live chat

 “You can have up to 10 days in our school or in schools across our teaching school alliance.”

 Getting experience in a school is essential to a good application and is the perfect way to demonstrate your passion for teaching and learning.
-Read our tips on arranging your school experience independently or let us do the hard work on finding your first placement through the School Experience Programme (SEP).
+Read our tips on arranging your school experience independently or let us do the hard work on finding your first placement through the Get School Experience service.